 - Firewood (if no burn ban)

-- Food for breakfast on Saturday, dinner on Saturday and breakfast on Sunday
+- Cooking gear and food for breakfast on Saturday, dinner on Saturday, and breakfast on Sunday, if not ordered with registration

 - Hose, optional